RattyDAVE/docker-ubuntu-xrdp-mate-custom/README.md

 * After completing the build you have to configure the Environment Variables.

 ## Configuring
-* You will need to set the following variables for your VoiceChatPyroBot
+* You will need to set the following Environment Variables for your VoiceChatPyroBot

 `API_ID` :Get your api id from [my.telegram.org](https://my.telegram.org)